ksd3/VISTA/README.md

 # VISTA
 Python implementation of the VISTA (Video Imputation with SoftImpute, Temporal smoothing and Auxiliary data) algorithm of Sun et al.

 If you use this code, please shoot me an email at kshitijd[at]bu.edu!
+I'd like to know if you run into any problems.

 If you use VISTA for your own work, please cite the following two papers: